wp-plugins/iire-social-icons/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Added basic jQuery animation and CCS3 effects such as  Bounce, Drop, Expand, Fade In, Fade Out, Flip Horizontal, Flip Vertical, Glow, Highlight, Rotate, Shake and Shrink
+* Added BandMix, CDBaby, Sonic Bids, Trip Advisor and Zune networks
+* Removed the code that deletes the database settings table upon deactivation
+* Updated the readme.txt file
+* Added ability to change title on Add To Favorites icons
+* Modified the default titles for the Add To Favorites icons
+* Add instructions for adding [RAW] tags to the shortcode
+* Fix a broken link to the website.

+= 1.5.2 =
+* Added support for Red Alert icons available on the website
+* Added support for Wood Crates icons available on the website
+* Hid debug code in the Widget/Shortcode Designers
+* Fixed typo in Hyves icon
+* Updated the screenshot
+* Updated the readme.txt file

 = 1.5.1 =
 * Replaced missing Blog Lovin icon in the Widget/Shortcode Designers
 * Added a note about uninstalling all prior versions
 * Updated the screenshot
 * Updated the readme.txt file

 = 1.5.0 MAJOR VERSION UPDATE!
 Deactivate and delete all prior versions! =
 * Extensive testing under Wordpress 3.5.1